PASS Leader Recruitment Information

-Applicants who reach this stage will be invited to attend an on-campus training day in February 2021: TBC.
+Applicants who reach this stage will be invited to attend ONE on-campus training day.

 Only those who successfully complete all three steps will be considered for final selection as PASS leaders.

 N.B.
 If you successfully complete all three steps but are not selected to be a PASS leader, your training hours will still count towards the Adelaide Graduate Award and you will be invited to participate in the PASS Leader relief pool.

 The PASS program at the University of Adelaide began in 2010.
 Since then, the program has expanded to be part of over 80 courses in all five faculties in 2020.
 Not only has PASS attendance increased annually, the number of students applying to become PASS leaders has also grown.